multycloud/multy/README.md

 resource multy_virtual_machine vm {
   for_each = var.clouds

   name            = "test_vm"
   size            = "micro"
+  image_reference = {
+    os      = "ubuntu"
-  operating_system = "linux"
+    version = "20.04"
+  }
   subnet_id = multy_subnet.subnet.id
-  user_data        = "echo 'Hello World'"
+  user_data = "echo 'Hello World from ${each.key}'"
   cloud     = each.key
 }
 ```

-By using Multy's cloud-agnostic API, we can simply change the `cloud` parameter to move a resource from one cloud to
+By using the Multy cloud-agnostic API, we can simply change the `cloud` parameter to move a resource from one cloud to
 another.

 If we were to deploy this using the respective cloud terraform providers, we would first need to understand how
-resources such as `aws_vpc`
-and `azurerm_virtual_network` behave and how they differ.
-Then we would need to define the same infrastructure
+resources such as `aws_vpc` and `azurerm_virtual_network` behave and how they differ.
+Then we would need to define the
-configuration twice, one for AWS and another for Azure.
+same infrastructure configuration twice, one for AWS and another for Azure.

 <details><summary>This is the equivalent terraform configuration</summary>